jurgenwigg/py3S60/newcore/Doc/library/unittest.mock.rst

 some examples of how to use :class:`Mock`, :class:`MagicMock` and :func:`patch`.

-Mock is designed for use with :mod:`unittest` and is based on the 'action -> assertion' pattern instead of 'record -> replay' used by many mocking frameworks.
+Mock is very easy to use and is designed for use with :mod:`unittest`.
+Mock is based on the 'action -> assertion' pattern instead of 'record -> replay' used by many mocking frameworks.